Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-14-Security-Foundations/Section-02-Integrating-Security-into-the-SDLC/index.md

 Security integration isn't just about preventing attacks—it's about building systems that stakeholders can trust, that meet regulatory requirements, and that provide sustainable competitive advantages in an increasingly security-conscious market.

-!!! tip "Cross-reference"
-    This SDLC security foundation prepares you for user-centered security design in Section 14.3.

-!!! tip "Next Section"
-    In Section 14.3, we'll explore how to balance security requirements with user experience to create systems that are both secure and usable.